AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-install-cc.md

 ---
 # Install Workfront for Creative Cloud

-You can install the Workfront for Creative Cloud plugin from the Adobe Marketplace.
+You can install the Adobe Workfront for Creative Cloud plugin from the Adobe Marketplace.
 Workfront for Creative Cloud plugin supports the following applications:

 {{cc-plugin-app-list}}